tressacroaker/FullStackDogs/README.md

   * ``npm init`` This will initialize your folder with a package.json file.
   * ``npm install --save cors express body-parser`` This will load some dependancies that will be needed for the project.
 This will also create a node_modules folder.
-  * ``npm install -g nodemon`` or ``sudo npm install -g nodemon`` if that doesn't work.
+  * If you do not already have nodemon installed, run ``npm install -g nodemon`` or ``sudo npm install -g nodemon`` if that doesn't work.
 Nodemon will act similarly to live-server, but it will allow us to run both the front and back end.

 * In the .gitignore file, simply type node_modules.
 This will ignore the node_modules folder when performing git functions.
 These are very large folders that we do not want loading into GitHub.